AlyxMoon/Bible-and-Quran-Quote-Generator/README.md

 The data for the Bible was downloaded from [here](https://github.com/honza/bibles).
 It is the English Standard Version.

 The data for the Quran was downloaded from [here](http://destroyblackmagic.com/quran-data-in-different-languages-json/).
 It is the English translation by A.J.
 Arberry.

+The font used is Antonio, downloaded from [FontSquirrel](https://www.fontsquirrel.com/).

+The background image was made by E. van Zummeren, downloaded from [Toptal](https://www.toptal.com/designers/subtlepatterns/black-felt).